site for antique outboards, mopeds, and select automobiles

 Tillotson MD-59A carb - starboard side view

 Port-side view, note location of linkage in the bell-crank on upper right.
-It should always be in the outermost hole (farthest from the shaft through the carb) See magneto section below for synchronization instructions.
+It should always be in the innermost hole (closest to the shaft through the carb) See magneto section below for synchronization instructions.

 This is the MD-124A off my 1964 West Bend 3.5.
 Many parts are interchangeable with the earlier 2hp versions, likely the jet is larger.
 Not sure if there are any other differences, certainly the gaskets, glass bowl and most other the parts are the same.